zacksiri/zacksiri/README.md

 I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries, application performance tuning, all in the spirit of improving the lives of people that use my products.

 You can check out [my blog](https://www.zacksiri.com), to read more about my publications and thoughts.
+You can also check out my [linkedin](https://linkedin.com/zacksiri) profile.

 ## My Skills